krtkush/krtkush.github.io/_posts/2016-12-15-making-circular-progress-bar.md

 ---
 layout: post
 comments: true
-title: Custom Linear Circular Progress Bar
+title: Android - Linear Circular Progress Bar
 ---

 I'm planning to write an open source library for a countdown/ up timer with circular